emosl/ChicasUnicornio/GDD.md

  2|Hat|Speed++|Strength -
  3|Hair band|Speed+|Strength -

-Each gadget mentioned before will aditioinally contain extra habilities.
-These habilities will not be known to the player since they will be determined randomly.
+Each gadget mentioned before will aditionally contain extra abilities.
+These abilities will not be known to the player since they will be determined randomly.